-You can check to see if you live within the ecclesiastical parish of Lindow by checking this map (pdf document, opens new window).
+You can check to see if you live within the ecclesiastical parish of Lindow by visiting this website.
 In certain other circumstances, you may still be able to be married here: please see the questions below.

 Please contact the Vicar to make an initial enquiry.
 A date for your wedding cannot be confirmed until you have spoken to the Vicar.
 You will be given a Banns of Marriage Application Form to fill in and return (even if not marrying by banns).
 You will then receive a letter containing information to help you prepare for getting married at St John’s.
 This will include:

 - Confirmation of the time & date of your wedding

 - A date and time to meet with the Vicar to look through the wedding service

 - A date and time for a rehearsal

 - The Highway Code for Marriage (book by Michael & Hilary Perrott) – a practical, short and wise book to help you prepare for marriage

 … we don’t live in the parish, and have no links with St. John’s?